RarelyCharlie/rarelycharlie.github.io/books.md

 [Review at 7 Cups](# "TO BE ADDED") &bull; [Google Books](https://books.google.com/books?id=nbU4AAAAIAAJ)

-#### Carl R. Rogers (1961) _On Becoming a Person: A Therapists View of Psychotherapy_
+#### Michael P. Nichols (2009) _The Lost Art of Listening: How Learning to Listen Can Improve Relationships_

-Sets out the basis of client-centered therapy, which builds on active listening and extends it.
-Some of the philosophy and techniques described could optionally be used by listeners at 7 Cups who want to go beyind the basics without attempting amateur therapy.
+A detailed guide to listening, with many examples.
+The focus is on real life relationships and family therapy, but all the listening techniques can be used by listeners at 7 Cups.
+Also, the focus on relationships is useful for listeners because so many members come to 7 Cups with relationship issues.

 # Mental illness and society